mcb30/phpturd/README.md

 PHP turd interception library
 =============================

-This library was inspired by [SuiteCRM](https://suitecrm.com).
+This library was inspired by [SuiteCRM][suitecrm].
 SuiteCRM's PHP code is written in the style of an enraged toddler dribbling onto a keyboard, and fails to understand even basic concepts of separating code from data.
 Patching the code (along with all possible third-party plugin modules) to fix this fundamental design flaw is not feasible.

 This library allows for incompetently written PHP code (such as SuiteCRM) to be forcibly divided into two top-level "turd"